w3hc/gov-crosschain/README.md

 ## Security Considerations

-- The home chain (Optimism) is the source of truth
+- The home chain (Optimism) serves as the source of truth.
 - All operations on foreign chains require cryptographic proof verification
 - Membership NFTs are non-transferable to maintain governance integrity
 - All sensitive operations require governance approval